 *An inquiring mind...Youth develop an inquiring mind when he/she knows how to obtain information when it is needed and expects to live in a changing world.

 *A concern for the community...Youth develop a concern for the community by becoming aware of his/her social responsibility, and is willing to be involved in improving the community, both local and global.

-*Healthy interpersonal relationship...Youth learn healthy interpersonal relationships when they get along with others, work and interact with people of all ages.
+*Healthy interpersonal relationships...Youth learn healthy interpersonal relationships when they get along with others, work and interact with people of all ages.

-*Sound decision making...Youth learn to make sound decisions when he/she makes choices and can apply what is know in a productive way.
+*Sound decision making...Youth learn to make sound decisions when he/she makes choices and can apply what is known in a productive way.

 How to Enroll

-Stop by your local extension office and pick up an Enrollment form and a Kansas Participation form, along with a New 4H Members Handbook.
+Stop by at the Lane, Ness or Rush County offices and pick up an Enrollment form and a Kansas Participation form, along with a New 4-H Members Handbook.
 Or download all of them off the website and bring into the extension office.